 Especially the latter part of Hoffmann's article is marked by interpretations that are very favourable toward the sort of kriya yoga taught at an international Scandinavian kriya yoga school, which has published the article on the Internet.

 Ad 1: Brain research by Das and Gaustaut and Erik Hoffmann has documented that (some form) of kriya has effects on the brain patterns and brain waves, and to different degrees for different people.
-We do well to adjust to facts.
-As for opinions, some may fit, and others not.
+We do well to adjust to facts - not to debasing opinions.

 Ad 2: How well rounds of kriya work, depends among other things on how good instructions and training one gets on the one hand, and how sensibly and well one goes about it on the other hand.
 Proficiency tends to lessen bitter or ugly experiences and degradations.
 Sound knowledge in advance is a gem.